 If you live in the far suburbs, you probably have more choices within an easy drive, because many berry farms are in north Georgia or south of town, near Macon.
 Below, we’ve listed a couple of other sources you can check for berry farms farther outside metro Atlanta.

-Other things to keep in mind if you’re picking berries:
+Other things to keep in mind if you’re buying or picking berries:

 - Put your berries in the car with you — not in the trunk — and go straight home with them.